seqan/seqan3/doc/tutorial/ranges/index.md

 After creating the vector, print its size.

 Measure and compare the amount of main memory that your program uses depending on the vector implementation.
-On Unix based systems use `/usr/bin/time -v <program> <args>` and look for "Maximum resident set size".
+On Linux based systems use `/usr/bin/time -v <program> <args>` and look for "Maximum resident set size".
 (Not to be confused with the built-in Bash time command!
 So use the full path `/usr/bin/time`)

-On MacOS/BSD use `/usr/bin/time -l <program> <args>`, looking for "maximum resident set size".
+On macOS and BSD use `/usr/bin/time -l <program> <args>` and look for "maximum resident set size".

 \note This command diplays the peak memory usage and only gives you a first impression.
-You can use valgrind if you want to have a more detailed analysis of your memory consumption.
+You can use [valgrind](http://valgrind.org/docs/manual/ms-manual.html) if you want to have a more detailed analysis of your memory consumption.
 \endassignment
 \solution
 \include doc/tutorial/ranges/range_solution4.cpp